flybywiresim/docs/docs/start/reported-issues.md

 - Degraded aircraft performance.
 - Airspeed and climb rate issues.

-You will typically see might higher or excessive fuel flow alongside exaggerated ISA, SAT, and TAT at relevant flight levels on your lower ECAM.
+You will typically see higher or excessive fuel flow alongside exaggerated ISA, SAT, and TAT at relevant flight levels on your lower ECAM.

 **Workaround**: Use a static weather preset for your flight.